S-Hanin/SeleniumCrawler/README.md

 It's possible to set up `Task` different ways:

-* use url - selenium opens specified method
+* use url - selenium opens specified address
 * use xpath selector - selenium finds element on the page and clicks it
 * use css selector - selenium finds element on the page and clicks it